Tacna

-Tacna is a city in southern Peru and the regional capital of the Tacna Region.
+Tacna, officially known as San Pedro de Tacna, is a city in southern Peru and the regional capital of the Tacna Region.
 A very commercially active city, it is located only 35 km north of the border with Arica y Parinacota Region from Chile, inland from the Pacific Ocean and in the valley of the Caplina River.
 It is Peru's tenth most populous city.

-Initially called San Pedro de Tacna, it has gained a reputation for patriotism, with many monuments and streets named after heroes of Peru's struggle for independence (1821–1824) and the War of the Pacific (1879–1883).
+The city has gained a reputation for its patriotism, with many monuments and streets named after heroes of Peru's struggle for independence (1821–1824) and the War of the Pacific (1879–1883).
 Residents of Tacna are known in Spanish as tacneños.

 History

+Pre-Columbian era

+At the time of the Spanish conquest, the region around Tacna was already multiethnic, displaying a mix of local sedentary populations and mitma settlers from the Altiplano.
+The proportions of these are that the first made up about 66% of the population and the latter 25%.
+Fishing-oriented people known as Camanchacos made up about the remaining 9% of the population.
+Much of the population practising agriculture is believed to have spoken the Puquina language.
+In 1540 the encomienda system was established in Tacna and its surroundings with conquistador Lucas Martínez de Vegaso obtaining 1,638 encomienda indians (a third of tributaries distributed).
+Pedro Pizarro and Pedro de la Fuente followed in numbers receiving each approximately 600 tributaries.

+Colonial era

-Francisco Antonio De Zela, a royal accountant (similar in function to a modern-day income tax auditor), initiated the push for Peruvian Independence from Spain in 1811 in Tacna, leading to a series of commemorative actions for the city, culminating in the 1828 declaration of Tacna as the "Heroic City" (La Heroica Ciudad de San Pedro de Tacna) by President José de La Mar.
+Francisco Antonio de Zela, a royal accountant (similar in function to a modern-day income tax auditor), initiated the push for Peruvian Independence from Spain in 1811 in Tacna, leading to a series of commemorative actions for the city, culminating in the 1828 declaration of Tacna as the "Heroic City" (La Heroica Ciudad de San Pedro de Tacna) by President José de La Mar.

+Republican era

-It was the capital of the short-lived Peru-Bolivian Confederation (1836–1839).
+Tacna was the capital of the short-lived Peru–Bolivian Confederation (1836–1839).

-Tacna was known for its mining industry; it had significant deposits of sodium nitrate and other resources.
+The city was once known for its mining industry; it had significant deposits of sodium nitrate and other resources.
 Its economic prosperity attracted a wave of immigrants from Italy.
 Today, their Italian Peruvian descendants live in the city and many of them still have Italian surnames.
 This era of successful commerce and agriculture ended drastically with the start of the War of the Pacific.
 Hosting a large Peru-Bolivian army under poor sanitary conditions the city lost a substantial part of its population to infectious diseases before its capture by Chile in May 1880 following a defeat of the allied army in the outskirts of the city by a Chilean force under General Manuel Baquedano.